-Contact our Fort Myers estate planning lawyer at Your Advocates for the assistance you need!
+Contact our lawyers at Your Advocates for the assistance you need!

 A life changing event can occur at any time.
 Once such an event occurs and a person suffers a substantial and traumatic health event, it is too late to plan ahead.
 At that point, an individual who is unable to manage their own daily affairs will be unable to give that ability to another person.
 Bills may go unpaid, real estate might go un-managed, investments could suffer, and other daily obligations could be left unchecked.

 - Financial investments

 - Guardianship responsibilities

 The only way to prevent this occurrence at minimal cost is with a properly drafted power of attorney.
 A person may make a durable power of attorney that gives any number of powers or abilities to another individual.
 Most individuals give their powers of attorney broad powers to act on their behalf in all areas of their personal affairs.

 Types of Power of Attorney Available